Varieties of Chinese: Dialect geography

+In a principal coordinates analysis of the feature data in the Linguistic Atlas of Chinese Dialects, three dimensions accounted for 40% of the variance in the data.
+The first dimension produced a similar distribution to Norman's selected features, reflecting the spread of innovations from the North China Plain.
+The second reflected the spread of innovations from the lower Yangtze area up the valleys of the Yangtze and its tributaries.
+The third reflected a distribution with poles centred on Guangdong and eastern Fujian, separated by the north–south range of the Zhejiang–Fujian Hills.

 Intelligibility testing

 Most assessments of mutual intelligibility of varieties of Chinese in the literature are impressionistic.

 Functional intelligibility testing is time-consuming in any language family, and usually not done when more than 10 varieties are to be compared.

 However, one 2009 study aimed to measure intelligibility between 15 Chinese provinces.
 In each province, 15 university students were recruited as speakers and 15 older rural inhabitants recruited as listeners.
 The listeners were then tested on their comprehension of isolated words and of particular words in the context of sentences spoken by speakers from all 15 of the provinces surveyed.

 The results demonstrated significant levels of unintelligibility between areas, even within the Mandarin group.
 In a few cases, listeners understood fewer than 70% of words spoken by speakers from the same province, indicating significant differences between urban and rural varieties.
 As expected from the wide use of Standard Chinese, speakers from Beijing were understood more than speakers from elsewhere.

 The scores supported a primary division between northern groups (Mandarin and Jin) and all others, with Min as an identifiable branch.